Water: What is it Good For?Alexandra Williams, MA

 Going to IMM Cologne really taught me new ways of viewing my life and home, and how truly good design can help improve both.
 When my home is healthy, I’m happy, and when I’m healthy, my home is a happy place.

 Want to water your own face with tears of joy?
+First, take a look at our post on what water temperature is best for exercisers.
 Then please subscribe to our YouTube channel and blog.
 Please also follow us on Twitter:AlexandraFunFit and KymberlyFunFit and Instagram: KymberlyFunFit and AlexandraFunFit.
 Or click now on the icons above.
 We’ll cry happiness tears too!

 Disclaimer: I was not paid to share my opinions about the products I liked at IMM Cologne.
 I am, however, very grateful to all the sponsors.